Membrane Autopsy Services from AWC

 American Water Chemicals® membrane autopsy services can determine the presence of specific foulant’s and scalants on the membrane surface and provide solutions to decrease or eliminate the problems associated with membrane fouling.
 Typical membrane autopsies can be completed in just a few short weeks after a membrane has arrived at our International Research and Development facility.

-Upon ordering an RO membrane autopsy, AWC® will provide a detailed instructional document on how to remove, pack and ship your membrane so the most accurate results can be provided.
+Upon ordering this service, AWC® will provide a detailed instructional document on how to remove, pack and ship your membrane so the most accurate results can be provided.

 To get a membrane investigation quote, fill in our contact form and request a quote.